What Is Marketing Automation?

 This personalization makes your interactions with them richer—and more profitable.
 Eighty percent of customers are more likely to buy from brands that offer customized and relevant experiences, according to a 2018 report.

 Personalizations frequently drive customer loyalty, too.
 In a 2017 survey, 44% of consumers said that personalized interactions made them likely to buy from the company again.
-Customers appreciate it when companies treat them as individuals and not a sea of faceless consumers.
+Customers appreciate it when companies treat them as individuals with personalized messages and not a sea of faceless consumers.

 Whatever your industry, the idea is to regularly deliver value to a customer over time, strengthening the relationship and their perception of your brand.
 Marketing automation (combined with your strategy) lets you reach better quality contacts and add complexity to your drip campaigns because it makes it possible to send out custom messages to different segments of your audience based on their interests using automated workflows, as well as the data from your CRM software and customer stories.
 You can time those individualized messages based on the prospect's actions and improve your customer relationship management.

-Automation is becoming more prevalent, and 86% of professionals say that it makes them more efficient and productive.
+Automation solutions are becoming more prevalent in digital marketing, and 86% of professionals say that automation makes them more efficient and productive.
 About three-quarters report that automating manual, repetitive tasks that they normally have to do themselves, they’re able to focus on the more rewarding aspects of their work and the strategic side of lead nurturing and customer retention.

 When your team automatically schedules and sends out marketing messages, for example, you can focus on enhancing the customer experience and respond to inquiries or resolve issues.

-Marketing automation can help you save time, improve engagement, and benefit your bottom line.
+Marketing automation can help you save time, improve engagement, optimize your marketing and benefit your bottom line with workflow automation.
 It gives your customers personalized attention with thoughtful, authentic messages that sound like you’re writing to a friend, whether you have a hundred fans or millions of them.
 You can use merge tags in an email so that it starts with the customer’s name, for example, or you can reach out to people on big days like birthdays.